apache/plc4x/plc4cpp/README.md

 3. Select the `plc4cpp` subdirectory
 4. Wait till the IDE is ready (little icon in the lower left corner)
 5. Build everything by selecting the menu `Build/Build All` (or similar)

+## Building PLC4CPP in CLion

+1. Open CLion
+2. Open Local Directory
+3. Select the `plc4cpp` subdirectory
+4. Wait till the IDE is ready (little icon in the lower center)
+5. Build everything by selecting the menu `Build/Build All in Debug` (or similar)